xcore/sw_foc_motor_control/doc_quickstart/qei/index.rst

 The generator runs through a set of tests, these are specified formally as a *test vector* and transmitted to the test checker.
 For each test the generator creates the appropriate QEI raw-data and drives this onto the output pins.
 The QEI Server recognises changes on its input pins, processes the new raw-data, and updates the QEI parameters (Velocity, Direction, etc).
 The test checker reads the specification in the received test vector, then polls the QEI Client for parameters.
 These parameters are checked for correctness against the test vector specification.

 The following tests are always performed

    #.
 A *Fast* test: the speed should be fast and steady
    #.
 A *Slow* test: the speed should be slow and steady
    #.
 An *Acceleration* test: the speed should increase
    #.
 A *Deceleration* test: the speed should decrease

 The following tests are optional

    #.
-An *Origin* test: the revolution counter should increment when the origin is detected.
+Select which Motor to test: Motor_0 or Motor_1
    #.
-An *Error Status* test: the error-status flag should be raised when 3 consecutive error-bits are detected.
+A *Spin Direction* test: the spin direction bit should be correctly set
    #.
-A *Spin Direction* test: the spin direction bit should be correctly set
+An *Error Status* test: the error-status flag should be raised when 3 consecutive error-bits are detected.

 The options are selected by editing the flags in the file qei_tests.txt